kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 This is the official repository for TEKBOT WEST, the team participating in the Panama WRO Regional phase to compete for a spot on the national team.
 Here you'll find everything related to the development of our robot as we strive towards the national and international finals!

-# Overview of our repository 📖
-* [`3D_printables`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/3D_printables)- For our 3d printed resources used on this proyect.
-* [`schemes`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/schemes) - here you can find how all the components are connected.
-* [`src`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/src)- Includes all the codes , open and obstacle challenge, as wel the raspberry pi code and the arduino.
-* [`team photos`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/team%20photos) - photos of the team on file one formal and a funny one.
-* [`vehicle photos`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/vehicle%20photos) - photos of every angle of the robot.
-* [`video`](https://github.com/kieviceb/TEKBOT-WEST-WRO-FE/tree/main/video) - the link to our youtube channel where you can see our robot in action completing both challenges.
-* `README.md` - Here's all our journey in the development of our robot here we explain every part of the robot making.

 # Repo folder structure
 ```